atenearesearchgroup/uncertainty-datatypes-python/UserGuide.md

 [Belief fusion](https://www.mn.uio.no/ifi/english/people/aca/josang/publications/jwz2017-fusion.pdf) is a central concept in subjective logic.
 It allows opinions from different source agents $A_1,...A_n$ about the same fact $X$ to be merged, in order to provide an opinion representing a consensus agreement, or at least a single compromise opinion.

-The ``uTypes`` Python library provides all the [fusion operations](https://www.mn.uio.no/ifi/english/people/aca/josang/publications/jwz2017-fusion.pdf) defined in Subjective logic.
+The ``Uncertainty Datatypes`` library provides all the [fusion operations](https://www.mn.uio.no/ifi/english/people/aca/josang/publications/jwz2017-fusion.pdf) defined in Subjective logic.

 #### Fusion of collections of opions

-The ``uTypes`` Python library also supports the following *functions* that allow to fuse two or more opinions:
+The ``Uncertainty Datatypes`` library also supports the following *functions* that allow to fuse two or more opinions:

 | Fusion operation                      | Collection version (function)                                         |
 |---------------------------------------|-----------------------------------------------------------------------|